IAF airstrike Gaza_311 reuters.

-IDF aircraft struck targets in the Gaza Strip in the early hours on Thursday, Palestinians said, a day after Palestinians fired at least two Grad rockets, striking deep into Israel.
+IDF aircraft struck targets in the Gaza Strip in the early hours on Thursday, Hamas said, a day after Palestinians fired about a dozen rockets and mortars across the border, striking deep into Israel.
 There were no reports of injuries in the attacks.

 The IDF confirmed that several strikes were carried out in Gaza in response to earlier rocket attacks and that direct hits on multiple targets were recorded.